Articles & Guides

 What can we help you find?

-Don't know where to begin?
-Here's expert insight for discussing the true history of Thanksgiving for kids of all ages.
+Want to share the Thanksgiving story for kids but don't know where to begin?
+Here's expert insight for discussing the facts with kids of all ages.

 When many of us were younger, lessons about Thanksgiving involved little more than a tidy story about Native Americans and Pilgrims sitting down to share a cornucopia of food together in peace and harmony.
 The end.
 This account is a far cry from the full Thanksgiving story.

-While a peace treaty between English settlers and the Wampanoag Tribe was signed in April of 1621 (despite many Wampanoag peoples opposing leader Massasoit’s decision), the relationship went sour.
-After the Pilgrims continued to encroach on the Wampanoag’s territory, a war broke out, and over 40% of the tribe was killed and many others were sold off into slavery.
+While a peace treaty between English settlers and the Wampanoag Tribe was signed in April of 1621 (despite many Wampanoag people opposing leader Massasoit’s decision), the relationship went sour.
+After the Pilgrims continued to encroach on the Wampanoag’s territory, a war broke out, and over 40% of the tribe was killed and many others were sold into slavery.

 “As a result of the English language dominance and master narrative, many historical stories, such as the story of Thanksgiving, have been sanitized for children,” says Richard Meyers, an Oglala Lakota citizen and tribal relations specialist for Black Hills National Forest.